 You'd have to do 80 hours of cuddling before you make up that cost!
 And if you think that's two weeks worth of full-time cuddling, good luck with that.
 I do 20 hours of cuddling on a really, really good week and I've been doing this for over two years.

 But here's the thing.
 This field isn't regulated yet.
 I'm sure it will be a few years from now, but this field is so new that it's hard to specify training regulations.
 And the agencies that are getting the people visiting their sites and looking for a professional snuggler are ones that don't bother with training.
 It's another cost for them to worry about.
-The courses offered now are great, but I wanted to give you something that you can use to get started right away and maximize your snuggling skills and safety so you don't end up like my fellow snuggler from the agency I worked for and stop sometime within 3 months because of a safety issue.
+I wanted to give you something that you can use to get started right away and maximize your snuggling skills and safety so you don't end up like my fellow snuggler from the agency I worked for and stop sometime within 3 months because of a safety issue.
 You probably want to make money on the side or to hold you over for a bit, and I want you to be able to do that.
 And I want you to be able to do that for a while without having to put yourself in hundreds of dollars in debt before you can make a profit doing this.

 $79.00.
 That's right.
 Just $79.

-That means if you take this course, then apply to an agency and work just 2 hours with them, you'll make your money back and then some.
+That means if you take this course, then apply to any agency and work just 2 hours with them, you'll make your money back and then some.

-I like to think that your safety and education as a professional snuggler is worth more than $59.
+I like to think that your safety and education as a professional snuggler is worth more than $79.
 That's why this is the lowest price you'll see me offer this.
 I'm offering it this low because this will be enough to get you started.
 I will be updating this course and making it better and you'll get access to the new course when it comes out for not a single penny more, so lock in your pricing for the course by buying it now!

 Don't wait.
 Get the insider price so that you can get your copy for the lowest it will be offered!